 NAMM Board Elects New Executive Committee Members

-The NAMM Board of Directors unanimously voted in the next slate of officers on Saturday at Summer NAMM in Nashville.
+Echoing the long-term stability of the 117-year-old organization, the NAMM Board of Directors unanimously voted in the next slate of officers earlier today at Summer NAMM in Nashville.
 At the meeting, the board officially welcomed each industry leader to new roles, representing a balanced composition of retail and commercial members.
 The 2017 Executive Committee includes Chair Robin Walenta, Vice-Chair Chris Martin IV, Treasurer Joel Menchy and Secretary Tom Sumner.

 The vote and seamless transition sees Robin Walenta, previously NAMM’s Vice Chair, move into the new role as Chair of NAMM’s Board of Directors.
 Walenta is President and CEO of West Music Co., a family-owned, seven-store, full-line retailer based in Coralville, Iowa founded in 1914 by Pearl West.
 Walenta joined West Music in 1982 and was named President and CEO of the company in 2007.
 In addition to the NAMM Board of Directors, Walenta is currently a board member of the National Association of School Music Dealers; a treasurer for the Iowa Alliance for Art Education; a member of the SupportMusic Coalition and offers a wealth of industry, advocacy and arts experience to the committee.
 Walenta is the first female chair in the history of the organization.